Lyme Disease: Wisconsin Data

 Most cases of Lyme disease occur during June and July.
 However, it’s possible to get Lyme disease whenever ticks are active.
 Ticks are active when temperatures are above freezing.
 It’s important to take steps toward Tick Bite Prevention when spending time outdoors.

 Lyme disease is most common in younger and older people.
-However, people of any age can become infected with Lyme disease.
+However, people of any age can get Lyme disease.

 Borrelia mayonii data